vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.7.1 =
+* Fix: Cancelled agreements can not be updated, thus we can not say that they have been cancelled in the description.
+Ensure we run the "maybe_update_subscription_details_in_app" code before we cancel an agreement, and only if the agreement is still "ACTIVE".
+* Fix: Ensure we only ever cancel an agreement once.

 = 1.7.0 =
 * Fix: Add missing Norwegian translation for "No failed charges found.".
 * Fix: Failed charges now appear properly in the "Failed charges" list.